meghapsimatrix/simhelpers/cran-comments.md

 ## Resubmission

 This is a resubmission.
-In this version I have:

-* fixed URL for the citation in man/Tipton_Pusto.Rd
+This is a maintenance release which removes import of a defunct function from the furrr package.

 ## Test environments

-* local OS Big Sur, R 4.0.3
+* local Windows 11 Pro, R 4.2.0
-* ubuntu 20.04, macOS (on GitHub Actions), R 4.0.3
+* ubuntu 20.04.3 LTS (on Github), R devel, release, oldrelease
+* macOS-latest (on Github), R release
+* windows-latest (on Github), R release
-* win-builder (devel and release)
+* win-builder (devel, release, oldrelease)

 ## R CMD check results

 There were no ERRORs, WARNINGs or NOTEs.